Do I have to make an appointment or can I just walk in?

 Please allow 2 working days for the letter to be provided.

 Although there is a fee for referral letters provided without a consultation, we will email or post the referral to your specialist to avoid the inconvenience of another visit to the Practice.
-The usual fee for a referral letter is $15-20 (see section on fees) for a brief referral letter, but a longer letter will attract a higher fee, based on the time taken by the doctor.
+Please refer to section on fees for further details.

 I have recently had some tests done by the doctor - how will I know if the results are ready?